Free Finds at Palma Airport: Little Helpers for a Relaxed Arrival

 Refill water: Bringing a bottle is worth it

 An empty water bottle is not dead weight but a good investment.
 At Son Sant Joan there are water dispensers at several points, often tucked beside restrooms or at the transitions between gates.
+For a wider overview of complimentary services at the terminal see free practical offerings at Palma Airport.
 Early in the morning, when cafés are still half-closed, this is especially useful.
 Tip: a collapsible model saves space in carry-on luggage.
 Plus: refilling your bottle means less plastic waste — a small everyday plus for the island.

 Aena-Wifi: Fast connection without paperwork